rfuzzo/MorrowindPlusPlus/README.md

 # Home

-{% hint style="info" %}
-**Morrowind++ is a lore-freindly vanilla-style modlist based arround Sigourn's excellent MorrowindSharp modlist and RandomPal's Beautiful Cities of Morrowind - plus Quest mods**
+Morrowind++ is a (in-theory) lore-freindly vanilla-style modlist based arround Sigourn's excellent MorrowindSharp modlist and RandomPal's "An alternative to Morrowind Rebirth" modlist as well as Alice Roleplaying Mods for Morrowind.

-{% endhint %}
+This mod list does not need to be followed 100% and relies to some degree of common sense, I do however try to provide for a full and compatible installation guide that can be closely followed.

+This mod relies on [MLOX](setup/tools.md#⭐-mlox-ruleshttpsgithubcommloxmloxreleasestagv10) to sort your plugins.

+Feel free to remove or add additional mods to your liking.
+I wrote a small guide on how to update your mod load order and plugins [at the end of this guide here](finish/finish.md).

 ## References